leejo/git-tools/README.md

 grabs the trending repos from github and then runs prints out the mean commit bytes for each, so you can see how poor most people's commit messages are

+## git-branch-authors

+Prints a list of branch authors and prompts you to choose one.
+Once chosen, displays a list of all branches believed to be pushed by them, along with the date.
+This should allow you to easily track down your remote branches and remove them after they've been merged.

+Script by Ovid, see http://blogs.perl.org/users/ovid/2016/11/easily-clean-up-a-teams-remote-git-branches.html

 ## reveal_gh-pages

 exports a markdown reveal.js presentation to a static ("static") site and